pradeep3sep/interviewquestion/README NodeJS.md

-Jonas ka agar dekhna h to sction 8 se dekho, for query see from video 96. video 100 is good one
+Jonas ka agar dekhna h to sction 8 se dekho, for query see from video 96. video 100 is good one video 135 for forgot password and reset password

+keep in mind when we are using the middleware protect, there we are adding the useer to res then the user details is available on all the routes below that

+security of cookie ----------- video 142 full dekhna -------------. res k cookies me humne apna jwt store kia and httponly mark kia h means no 3rd party can store it.

+video 145 bhi theek h

 ** Special note: Many functions, checks, validators do not work on updationg one or many.
 So we should keep it in mind